Dealing with a new spinal cord injury can be overwhelming. The resources below will assist you and your loved ones through this uncertain time.

 ICORD: an interdisciplinary research centre focused on the development and translation of more effective strategies to promote prevention, functional recovery, and improved quality of life after SCI.

 Depending on the cause of your injury you may require or benefit from legal advice.
 When choosing a lawyer, it is important to find one that is a right fit for you.
 We recommend that you contact at least two or three law firms with experience in personal injury law to ensure you find legal representation that best suits your needs.
 The Law Society of British Columbia has many resources to help you find a lawyer.
+Not sure how to evaluate who to hire as your lawyer?
+Here is an overview of What you need to know and what to consider.

 Disclaimer: Please note that SCI BC staff are not qualified to provide specific legal advice, nor are they qualified to make specific recommendations about the legal representation that is right for any specific individual circumstance.
 The information on finding a lawyer provided by SCI BC is for general information only and should not apply to your specific situation.
 You are responsible for your own specific situation and should not rely only on this material.
 It is meant to be used only as a guide.